The Bankrate promise

 Let’s say you charge $1,000 a month in everyday spending, and that this spending includes groceries, gas, dining and your cellphone bill.
 Since both cards award 2X miles for all purchases, your rewards value would be the same whether you use the Venture or the Venture X. With both cards, you would earn 2,000 miles, which is worth $20 in travel rewards each month.

-But what if you use your card to book a vacation for two?
+But what if you use your card to book a vacation for two through the Capital One Travel portal?
 Say you spend $800 on round-trip airfare, $1,000 on a six-night hotel stay and $400 on a car rental — a total of $2,200.

 In contrast, the Venture X earns stellar rewards when you book your travel through Capital One Travel.
 You’ll earn 5X miles on your $800 airline tickets (4,000 miles) and 10X miles on both your $1,000 hotel stay (10,000 miles) and $400 car rental (4,000 miles).
 In this scenario, you’ll earn a total of 18,000 miles, which equals $180 in travel value.

-Why should you get Capital One Venture X?
+Why should you get the Capital One Venture X?

 There’s a wide range of valuable Venture X travel benefits, starting with up to $300 back each year in statement credits when you make travel arrangements through Capital One Travel.
 It also provides you with 10,000 bonus miles (worth $100 toward travel purchases) every year on your account anniversary.

-The Venture X Card also aims to improve your experience at the airport by giving you unlimited access to the Capital One Lounge, plus two complimentary guest passes per year.
+The Venture X Card also aims to improve your experience at the airport by giving you unlimited, complimentary access to Capital One Lounges, plus two complimentary guest passes per year.
 Plus, the card comes with a Priority Pass Select membership, which offers airport lounge access to more than 1,300 lounges around the world.
-Finally, you’ll receive up to $100 in credits to cover your Global Entry or TSA PreCheck application fee every four years.
+Finally, you’ll receive up to $100 in statement credits to cover your Global Entry or TSA PreCheck application fee every four years.
 These privileges can speed up the security check process significantly.

 You can redeem your Capital One miles in several ways, including: